 Insurers rarely foot the bill, even though treatment is often needed for health reasons in addition to aesthetics.
 But that’s no reason to shy away from necessary dental work.
-There are ways to cut the costs of this work, by a substantial amount in some cases.

 Smiles Change Lives is a national program that pairs low-income families with charitable orthodontists.